 Can you take food on a plane?
 With fewer and fewer meals being served on airplanes, we have to plan ahead more than ever before.
 Either we eat before we get on the plane or take something on with us.
 What is allowed on a plane these days can be confusing though, and changing airport security levels often ramp up anxiety about what you bring.

 In reality, the TSA (Transportation Security Administration) has relatively liberal food guidelines for carry-on items.
 While there is no limit to food packed in your checked suitcase (except for alcohol – 5-liter limit), there are a few guidelines you should know about carrying food and beverages on the plane with you.
-Before you pack for your next travel adventure, keep our three guidelines in mind when planning what food you’ll be taking on the plane.
+Before you pack for your next travel adventure, keep our three guidelines in mind when planning what snacks you’ll be bringing on the plane.

 1. Remember the 3-1-1 Rule

 By now, we are all pretty familiar with the 3.4 oz. container rule for liquids, an important first step in knowing what can be taken on the plane.
 In the eyes of the TSA, liquids constitute anything you can “squirt, spray or spread”.
 The sum of all liquids must fit into one clear quart-sized plastic bag- one bag per passenger.

 Most of the time we think of water and bottled drinks, but be aware the 3-1-1 rule includes peanut butter, yogurt, hummus, dressings, creamy cheese and spreads, liquid chocolate and other common foods that may fall into this category.
 Either leave these at home or plan to only carry less than 3.4 oz. of them with you.

 Baby food, formula and breast milk are the exceptions to the 3-1-1 rule.
 Declare these at security so they can be screened separately, and be sure the amount is reasonable for the length of your flight.
 You can find more specific information on TSA’s traveling with children portion of their website.